The Most Historic Restaurants in Orlando

 Over the years, Chatham's Place has kept the same name despite changes in ownership and location.
 The original location was located in Windermere when Louis Chatham and his brother Randolph first opened the restaurant.
 In 1989, they moved it to its current spot in an office building across from the Marketplace at Dr. Phillips.

-Christner's Prime Steak & Lobster – 25th Anniversary
+Christner's Prime Steak & Lobster – 30th Anniversary

 There must be something about beef that keeps a restaurant going, as Christner's is observing its silver anniversary this year.
 The restaurant has been under the same ownership for the entire quarter century, but not the same name.
-Nearly 25 years ago, Russ Christner convinced his friend Dale Wamstad to let him open an Orlando version of Wamstad's well-known Dallas steakhouse, and so the world's second Del Frisco's came to Lee Road.
-When Christner died in 2005, his wife, Carole, son and daughter-in-law continued to operate the restaurant.
-When the twenty-year agreement between Christner and Wamstad ended in 2013, so did the Del Frisco's name.
-Luckily, Christner's survivors have kept up the same great quality of steaks and seafood throughout the years.
+Nearly 30 years ago, Russ Christner convinced his friend Dale Wamstad to let him open an Orlando version of Wamstad's well-known Dallas steakhouse, and so the world's second Del Frisco's came to Lee Road.

 Christner's - Most Historic Restaurants in Orlando